TiborUdvari/shader-mode/docs/gsoc23-proposal.md

 ## Milestones and calendar
 Taking into account my summer availability, which falls outside of the Standard Coding Period, I have devised an 8 week plan using [Github Projects and issues](https://github.com/users/TiborUdvari/projects/2/views/3).
 The breadown of the plan is as follows:

-[TODO: I'm not 100% sure this should be a "self-sufficient" document by itself, the points should be probably fleshed out a little more if I can't link to GH issues]

 ![Planning](./planning.png)

 ### [Community Bonding Period](https://github.com/TiborUdvari/shader-mode/issues/3)